MaksSieve/yt-vacancy-test/docs/results.md

 ## Short results

 - 100k issues could be loaded with aproximate 7 hours (with standart import tool).
-- System should endure 100 user with a database that has 100k issue.
+- System should endure 100 users with a database that has 100k issue.

 ## Issues loading